python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

+The goal of the current lesson is to familiarize new students with the "Terminal" program of the Linux operating system (OS).

+### Background Information:
-This exercise is developed for a Linux operating system (OS).
-More specifically, it is developed based on the Ubuntu Linux OS.
-The OS includes several pre-installed programs or applications, commonly called "Apps".
-One such pre-installed program is the "Terminal", which is a text-based user interface for interacting with the OS itself, storage devices (e.g., a hard drive, CD/DVD drive, or flash drive), and the internet.
-The Terminal program is also called the "command-prompt", the "shell", and the "console" (not meaning the physical piece of equipment by the same name).
-The exercises of the current lesson are focused on familiarizing the student with the Terminal of Linux.
+This exercise is developed based on the Ubuntu distribution of the Linux OS, but should be applicable for other distributions as well.
+Linex includes several pre-installed programs or applications, commonly called "Apps".
+One such pre-installed program is the Terminal, which is a text-based user interface for interacting with the OS itself, with storage devices (e.g., a hard drive, CD/DVD drive, or flash drive), and with the internet.
+The Terminal program is also called the "command-prompt", the "shell", and the "console".
+(Further details: for older Unix computer systems, the terms "terminal" and "console" referred to a physical piece of equipment.
+Within the Linux OS, they refer to software providing similar functionality).

-Some useful resources:
+### Some useful resources:

-(Suggestion: When using a web-link, Right-Click with your mouse and select "open in new tab".)
+`(Suggestion: When using a web-link, Right-Click with your mouse and select "open in new window".)`
 - Background info about "Why the terminal":
   - https://ubuntu.com/tutorials/command-line-for-beginners#2-a-brief-history-lesson
   - https://askubuntu.com/questions/106039/so-what-is-the-advantage-of-using-the-terminal